 Lullaby in Yoni is a lullaby created for adults.
-It tells the feminine story of a kind of desire that refuses to chose between the tropes of the tender maternal or the sensual seductress.
+It tells the feminine story of a kind of desire that refuses to choose between the tropes of the tender maternal or the sensual seductress.

 Innocent or seductive, madonna or whore, platonic or sexual?
 Lullaby in Yoni sonically, visually and experientially refuses to pick either of these categories, trying to subvert these ancient old hegemonic binaries from within.
 Lullaby grew out of Stephanie’s doctoral research on tenderness – a forgotten Freudian concept referring to the tender erotics between mother and infant.
 While encouraged as maternal, feminine and infantile, Freud pathologizes such tender erotics between adults as hysteric, masochist or uncivilized.
 And he does not even mention it as a possible masculine attribute.
 What fear lays at the root of Freud’s phallic taboo on adult erotic tenderness?
 Might Freud’s taboo represent a general western fear of a tender sensuality among adults?
 What collateral damage does the taboo havoc?
 And might dwelling in rare moments of yonic adult erotic tenderness, offer us critical potential to undo these damaging binaries and stereotypes?
 These questions and convictions were the catalyst behind Lullaby in Yoni.